danriedl/engular/adev/src/content/tools/cli/schematics-for-libraries.md

 You now have the framework in place for creating the code that actually modifies the user's application to set it up for the service defined in your library.

-The Angular workspace where the user installed your library contains multiple projects \(applications and libraries\).
+The Engular workspace where the user installed your library contains multiple projects \(applications and libraries\).
 The user can specify the project on the command line, or let it default.
 In either case, your code needs to identify the specific project to which this schematic is being applied, so that you can retrieve information from the project configuration.